 This kind of routine light marking should be regular, timely and manageable.
 Frequency will vary from subject to subject, but as a general rule books should be taken in and marked before the next lesson.
 All subjects will have a range of marking to engage the young people and provided the children with next steps and/or challenges.
 Below are some of the things that you could see within the marking.
+Marking work too soon gives you no real indicator of a student's understanding or ability to apply newly taught concepts.
+As such, it is important to mark only when a sufficient amount of learning has taken place.
+Depending on your style of teaching, this may be sequentially or it may be dependent on the units which you teach

-Using the intended learning outcomes or success criteria for the lesson the marking/feedback will reflect the positives that the Positive feedback / praise young person has achieved during that lessons.
+Positive feedback / praise Using the intended learning outcomes or success criteria for the lesson the marking/feedback will reflect the positives that the young person has achieved during that lessons.
 Teachers will provided bespoke responses and marking will not appear the same for each child or lesson.
-Careless mistakes will be marked differently than errors results on misunderstanding.
-Misunderstandings will be addressed by Mistakes / Corrections providing hints or questions which lead students underlying principles.
+Mistakes / Corrections Careless mistakes will be marked differently than errors results on misunderstanding.
+Misunderstandings will be addressed by providing hints or questions which lead students underlying principles.
 Mistakes will simply be marked as incorrect without giving the right answer.
-These will be used to show the young people where their learning Next steps journey is heading.
+Next steps These will be used to show the young people where their learning journey is heading.
 Children are encouraged to read these and add comments if they should like.
-Challenges are used to move the learning forwards.
-These will be Challenges linked to the learning of that particular lesson and will provide the children will the opportunity to move their learning forwards.
-Teacher tips are used to reinforce the learning.
-Teachers will put helpful advice in the pupil's books to promote independent Teacher tips learning.
+Challenges Challenges are used to move the learning forwards.
+These will be linked to the learning of that particular lesson and will provide the children will the opportunity to move their learning forwards.
+Teacher tips Teacher tips are used to reinforce the learning.
+Teachers will put helpful advice in the pupil's books to promote independent learning.
 If a child/children are struggling with something they can use their books to help them solve the question/problem.
 Meaning that, their work books become a source of knowledge and support.